• Skip to primary navigation

 What Is Dal Palak?

-Dal Palak is an Indian curry dish made with lentils, spinach, spices, onions, stock, and tomatoes.
 It is also known as Spinach Dal and is one of the most popular Indian recipes made with lentils.

-This wholesome and healthy dish is also inexpensive and super delicious.
-The recipe for Dal Palak varies from region to region, as well as the name.
 My version has some non-traditional ingredients such as curry leaves and coconut milk as I love the richness they add to this hearty curry dish.

 labelled picture of ingredients for dal palak

-• Lentils - I use red lentils for this recipe as they cook quickly, tend to melt during cooking, and give the curry a thicker texture.
+• Lentils - I use red lentils for this recipe as they cook quickly, tend to melt during cooking and give the curry a thicker texture.
 Some red lentils absorb more liquid while cooking so you might have to adjust the amount of the stock.
 You can substitute red lentils with yellow moong dal or chana dal.

 • Garlic and ginger paste - This is a great ingredient for Asian recipes.
 It adds an incredible spicy flavor and amazing color to the Dal and Spinach Curry.
 Alternatively, you can use grated garlic and ginger and add another teaspoon of turmeric.